+memory: expr

-Syntax ["name":] place at { address [memory:] expr start of region_expr 372.
-Parameters memory: expr A specific address in a specific memory.
+A specific address in a specific memory.
 The address must be available in the supplied memory defined by the define memory directive.
-The memory specifier is optional if there is only one memory. start of region_expr A region expression.
-The start of the region is used. end of region_expr A region expression.
+The memory specifier is optional if there is only one memory.

+start of region\expr A region expression.
+The start of the region is used. end of region\expr A region expression.
 The end of the region is used.

-Description The place at directive places sections and blocks either at a specific address or, at the beginning or the end of a region.
+The place at directive places sections and blocks either at a specific address or, at the beginning or the end of a region.
 The same address cannot be used for two different place at directives.
 It is also not possible to use an empty region in a place at directive.
 If placed in a region, the sections and blocks will be placed before any other sections or blocks placed in the same region with a place in directive.

 The sections and blocks will be placed in the region in an arbitrary order.
 To specify a specific order, use the block directive.

-The name, if specified, is u used in the map file and in some log messages.
-Example code_region / ly section .startup at the beginning of the art of ROM { readonly section .startup }; See also Place in directive, page 372.
+The name, if specified, is used in the map file and in some log messages.

+'''

+/ Place the read-only section .startup at the beginning of the

+code_region /

+"START": place at start of ROM { readonly section .startup };

+'''

+Place in directive, page 396.